f32c/arduino/README.md

 manually removed by deleting hidden directory 'staging'.
 If install is attempted with old cache, it will fail with CRC error.

-On windows cache is is .../Arduin15/staging (use Find files) On linux cache is is ~/.arduino15/staging
+windows cache: .../Arduin15/staging (use Find files)

+linux cache: ~/.arduino15/staging

 Remove staging directory, then remove/install from boards manager.

 To upload some bitstreams OpenOCD may complain about